spockele/thesis_code/README.md

 end HAWC2;
 ;
 begin source ;
-    ; --- WIP ---
-end source ;
+    n_rays -int- ; Defines the number of sound rays used for propagation end source ;
 ;
 begin propagation ;
-    n_rays -int- ; Defines the number of sound rays used for propagation end propagation ;
+    n_threads -int- ; Defines the number of threads used for propagating sound rays end propagation ;
 ;
 begin reception ;